Nesvilab/FragPipe/docs/tutorial_tmt.md

 Workflows for TMT-labeled phosphopeptides are also available.
 These workflows include the variable +79.9663 STY in the MSFragger search, phospho localization settings for PTM-Prophet, and settings in TMT-Integrator that will generate phosphosite-specific quantification reports.

 If you have more than one multiplexed sample, each sample needs to be placed in a separate directory.
-E.g., if an experiment consists of three different TMT-10 samples (A, B, C) each with 12 high-pH RPLC fractions, there should be three folders ('A', 'B', 'C') with 12 mzML files in each.
+E.g., if an experiment consists of three different TMT-10 samples (A, B, C) each with 12 high-pH RPLC fractions, there should be three folders ('A', 'B', 'C') with 12 mzML files and one channel annotation file in each.

 ![](https://raw.githubusercontent.com/Nesvilab/FragPipe/gh-pages/images/tmt-workflow.png)